SoftBank Group announces new $108 billion Vision Fund, broadens investor base

-TOKYO (Reuters) - SoftBank Group Corp (9984.T) announced on Friday a second Vision Fund aimed at investing in technology firms, saying it has secured memoranda of understanding (MOU) for about $108 billion from companies including Apple Inc (AAPL.O) and Microsoft Corp (MSFT.O).
+TOKYO (Reuters) - SoftBank Group Corp announced on Friday a second Vision Fund aimed at investing in technology firms, saying it has secured memoranda of understanding (MOU) for about $108 billion from companies including Apple Inc and Microsoft Corp.

 The Japanese group itself plans to invest $38 billion in the fund, it said in a statement.
-Others set to join include Taiwan’s Foxconn, formally Hon Hai Precision Industry Co Ltd (2317.TW), as well as units of Japan’s three mega banks, MUFG (8306.T), SMFG (8316.T) and Mizuho (8411.T), SoftBank said.
+Others set to join include Taiwan’s Foxconn, formally Hon Hai Precision Industry Co Ltd, as well as units of Japan’s three mega banks, MUFG, SMFG and Mizuho, SoftBank said.

 The second fund’s investor base reflects a diversification beyond the Middle Eastern oil money that provided most of the first $100 billion fund’s outside capital as it touts industry-beating returns.